Solving Absolute Value Inequalities

 For the interval notation, we use the square brackets to include -2 and 3 in the solution.

-The shaded or closed circles signifies that -2 and 3 are part of the solution.
+The shaded or closed circles signify that -2 and 3 are part of the solution.
 In case 2, the arrows will always point to opposite directions.